shinsoj/techart/optimization/optimization.md

 2048 / 1024 = 2 Mb (converted kilobytes to megabytes).
 ```

+That means our texture is going to take 2Mb of VRAM.

 ### BC1..3 (DXT1..5)

 > DXT compression works with texels and each texel is a _4x4 block_ of pixels, DXT can't work with an image with a dimension smaller than 4.